New Democratic Army – Kachin

-The New Democratic Army – Kachin (ကချင်ဒီမိုကရေစီသစ် တပ်မတော်; abbreviated NDA-K), officially known as the Kachin Border Guard Force, is an armed insurgent group that operated in Kachin State, Myanmar.
+The New Democratic Army – Kachin (ကချင်ဒီမိုကရေစီသစ် တပ်မတော်; abbreviated NDA-K), officially known as the Kachin Border Guard Force, was an armed insurgent group that operated in Kachin State, Myanmar.
 After signing a ceasefire agreement with the military of Myanmar in 1989, it was subsequently converted into a pro-Tatmadaw militia, eventually officially being converted into a Border Guard Force in November 2009.

 History

 The NDA-K was founded in 1989 by former Kachin Independence Organization (KIO) officers Zahkung Ting Ying (a.k.a.
 S'Khon Tein Yein), Layawk Zelum, and Ying Zelum, when they led a communist faction of 700 soldiers that split from the KIO due to its political and ethnic differences.
 The KIO was led by members of the Jingpo subgroup, while the NDA-K is led by members of the Lacid subgroup.
 In the same year, the group agreed to a ceasefire with the government, and it de facto operated under the Tatmadaw's command as a "special regional task force".

 The group received a budget, rations, and supplies from the government.
 Additionally, 600 soldiers were paid by the government as part of the Myanmar Police Force.
 In November 2009, the group became one of the first insurgent groups under a ceasefire agreement to convert into a "border guard force".
 Some members have since joined the Kachin State Progressive Party (KSPP) to contest in the 2010 general election.